TEG-Blue·Interactive tools on .com →

 “I can’t do this anymore.”

 A binary classification system sees one sentence.
-A gradient framework sees four possibilities:
+The Nervous System Gradient sees four possibilities:

 Setting a boundary.
 Leaving a harmful situation.
-Growth.
+The nervous system at full capacity.

 Binary Classification Fails Human Complexity

-Psychology has understood the nuance for decades.
+Psychology has mapped this complexity for decades.
 Emotional Resonance (ER) exists on a gradient.
-Accountability has multiple modes.
+Accountability operates across a full spectrum.
 Moral reasoning shifts with nervous system state.
-The problem isn't that we lack the knowledge — it's that no one has translated it into a language AI systems can read.
+The gap is not in the knowledge — it is in the translation into formats AI systems can process.

-This translation gap has consequences.
 Large language models trained on human-generated text inherit every mode of human expression — including strategic manipulation, performed Emotional Resonance (ER), and weaponized accountability — without the ability to distinguish these patterns from genuine connection.
+The training data carries nervous system states the model cannot read.

-TEG-Blue replaces binary classification with structured gradients.
-Each scale maps a dimension of human behavior from baseline to harmful, with clear markers at every point — designed for computational legibility.
+The Nervous System Gradient replaces binary classification with structured gradients.
+Each scale maps a dimension of human behavior from physiological baseline to maximum threat organization, with clear markers at every position — designed for computational legibility.

 Empathy Gradient